melyburne/sumo-test/ReadMe.md

 | Two-lane Single-lane Intersection | src/SimpleIntersectionDQNEnvironment.py | src/SimpleIntersectionPPOEnvironment.py | src/SimpleIntersectionRandomEnvironment.py |
 | Single-lane 4x4 Grid              | src/GridDQNEnvironment.py               | src/GridPPOEnvironment.py               | src/GridRandomEnvironment.py               |

 The main method of each script trains, saves, and evaluates the model for its respective environment.
-Each script includes the methods save_model()—which trains and saves the model located in the path defined by the variable `model_dir` — and `evaluate_model()` — which evaluates the model located in the path defined by the variable `model_dir`.
+Each script includes the methods `save_model()` — which trains and saves the model located in the path defined by the variable `model_dir` — and `evaluate_model()` — which evaluates the model located in the path defined by the variable `model_dir`.
 The variable `model_dir` is a parameter in the constructor of each class.
-The exceptions are classes whose names include "random."
+The exceptions are classes whose names include "random".
 These classes do not have a `save_model()` method; instead, they have a `train_model()` method.

 ## Miscellaneous